talisbreda/Teste-dev-BRy/api-bry/README.md

-This repository contains the API and Web Client for the test for a Software Developer position at BRy.

 # API
 The API is located inside the api-bry/ folder.
 It is made with Java and Spring Boot, using a PostgreSQL database.
 It can be executed either in Docker or locally, depending on preference.
 Note that the two ways use two different databases, hence the data inserted in a Docker-run instance will be accessed by a locally-run instance.